Graceville Uniting Church: The church

-The side walls of the church consist of a series of reinforced concrete buttresses surmounted by pinnacles.
+The side walls of the former church consist of a series of reinforced concrete buttresses surmounted by pinnacles.
 Between these buttresses are infill panels of pre-cast concrete which typically contain three leaded glass lancet windows per panel.
 These panels are surmounted by pre-cast concrete spandrels featuring a quatrefoil motif.

 The transepts lie on the northern end of the building.
-External access to this portion of the church is via double doors on the truncated corners of both transepts.
+External access to this portion of the former church is via double doors on the truncated corners of both transepts.
 A six-panelled leaded window is located above each double door.
-All entrances to the church are flanked by columns either side which support a decorative gable.
+All entrances to the former church are flanked by columns either side which support a decorative gable.

-The steeply-pitched roof of the church is clad with Wunderlich terracotta tiles.
-Along the ridge of the roof is a concrete crenellated ridge capping.Internally, the nave is divided by a central aisle with original timber pews either side.
-Various memorials are located on the walls and in the leaded windows of the nave, including the windows on the southern wall of the church dedicated to Louisa and Walter Taylor.
+The steeply pitched roof of the former church is clad with Wunderlich terracotta tiles.
+Along the ridge of the roof is a concrete crenellated ridge capping.
+Internally, the nave is divided by a central aisle with original timber pews either side.
+Various memorials are located on the walls and in the leaded windows of the nave, including the windows on the southern wall of the former church dedicated to Louisa and Walter Taylor.

 The transepts are divided internally to form vestries.
 The southern portions of both transepts are integrated with the body of the church and contain pews, and a pipe organ is located in the eastern transept.
 The vestries contain stair access to the choir stalls.

 The vestry located on the south-western corner of the church contains a ladder and doorway which provide access to the bell tower and spire.

 The pulpit area is surrounded by a communion rail.
 Access to the pulpit is gained via a set of stairs which continue behind the pulpit to the tiered choir stalls.

 The rendered concrete ceiling is suspended below timber roofing members and incorporates simplified Gothic-style tracery and V-shaped coffers.

-The main church floor is now a raked concrete slab on ground, however timber flooring survives to the elevated choir.
+The former church main floor is a raked concrete slab on ground, however timber flooring survives to the elevated choir.

 Internal joinery is generally silky oak including an altered choir front and pulpit.